Fish-Fur/class_store/README.md

 ## Code of Conduct

-Everyone interacting in the BackStore project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/back_store/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the ClassStore project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/class_store/blob/main/CODE_OF_CONDUCT.md).